Osoblaha: Sights

-The most important monument is the Jewish cemetery, which is one of the most valuable in the Czech Republic.
-It was probably founded at the end of the 14th century and 313 tombstones have been preserved, the oldest of them dates from 1694.
+The most important monument is the local Jewish cemetery, which is one of the most valuable in the Czech Republic.
+It was probably founded at the end of the 14th century and 313 tombstones have been preserved, the oldest of which dates from 1694.

 Other monuments are the Baroque cemetery Church of Saint Nicholas built in 1756–1766, and a tiny remnant of the medieval town walls.

 The narrow-gauge railway serves not only for transport but also as a tourist attraction.
 Steam trains run on weekends during the tourist season.